 *Warning: if you haven’t seen the movie, this review may contain spoilers, so please feel free to go watch the movie and then come back to hear our take on its message.*

-About the Movie:
+About the Movie, Last Christmas:

 Laurie added, “I think Last Christmas tries through Hollywood’s sensational ways to explain that connection between a donor and a recipient.
 I think the ending was sweet and, yes, very emotional for me, but I feel like it’s a movie worth seeing as a donor family member.”

 While watching movies with a ‘Donate Life’ theme, it’s important to know the facts about organ, eye and tissue donation as they can guide you through sensationalized storylines.
 Getting the story right means a lot to those closely connected to the experience; like donor families, transplant recipients, living donors and wait list candidates.

 Whether you’ve already watched Last Christmas or plan to, we want to know what YOU think.
 Leave a comment or send a message on the Donate Life Colorado Facebook page or Donate Life Wyoming Facebook page.
 Beyond the movie, there are even more ways you can get into the Donate Life giving spirit during the 2020 holiday season.

 - Share your #GiftofLife story: Have you been touched by organ, eye and tissue donation?
 Share your #GiftofLife story with us for the 2020 9News Parade of Lights event in downtown Denver.
 Your stories will be on display inside Donate Life Colorado’s #GiftofLife gift box station through New Year’s Eve. *Deadline to submit is 12/26*